 Revive interest with reach out campaign.
 Ignore otherwise.

 Create three reports - "Recency score segments", "Frequency score segments", "Monetary score segments".
 These reports will be used to define intervals for segments that you will create in step 2.
-You can read more on creating a report in the Reports article.
+You can read more about creating a report in the Reports article.

 Use the following aggregates in the reports: